Corrosion

 Many structural alloys corrode merely from exposure to moisture in air, but the process can be strongly affected by exposure to certain substances.
 Corrosion can be concentrated locally to form a pit or crack, or it can extend across a wide area, more or less uniformly corroding the surface.
 Because corrosion is a diffusion-controlled process, it occurs on exposed surfaces.
 As a result, methods to reduce the activity of the exposed surface, such as passivation and chromate conversion, can increase a material's corrosion resistance.
 However, some corrosion mechanisms are less visible and less predictable.

 The chemistry of corrosion is complex; it can be considered an electrochemical phenomenon.
 During corrosion at a particular spot on the surface of an object made of iron, oxidation takes place and that spot behaves as an anode.
-The electrons released at this anodic spot move through the metal to another spot on the object, and reduce oxygen at that spot in presence of H+(which is believed to be available from carbonic acid (H2CO3) formed due to dissolution of carbon dioxide from air into water in moist air condition of atmosphere.
-Hydrogen ion in water may also be available due to dissolution of other acidic oxides from the atmosphere).
-This spot behaves as a cathode.
+The electrons released at this anodic spot move through the metal to another spot on the object and reduce oxygen at that spot in the presence of hydrogen ions (H+, which are believed to be available from carbonic acid (H2CO3) formed by dissolution of atmospheric carbon dioxide or other acidic oxides in the presence of water vapor.
+This spot then behaves as a cathode.